SeraphimIK/siem-triage-project/README.md

 ## Limitations

 This is a learning exercise built on self-generated sample data, not a production SIEM deployment or the real BOTS dataset.
-See the "Limitations" section in `TRIAGE_REPORT.md` for details.
+See the Limitations section in TRIAGE_REPORT.md for details.